kolanos/kohana-universe/README.md

 > git submodule update

-Submodules will be updated daily.
+Submodules indexes will be updated daily.